AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/prerequisites.md

 If you are running the [!DNL Upgrade Compatibility Tool] against an Adobe Commerce instance with large modules and files, the tool might require a high amount of RAM (at least 2GB).

-Run the [!DNL Upgrade Compatibility Tool] from the [[!DNL Site-Wide Analysis Tool]](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/upgrade-compatibility-tool/use-upgrade-compatibility-tool/integrate-analysis-tool.html) for [Adobe Commerce on Cloud](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/project/overview.html){target=_blank} projects.
+Run the [!DNL Upgrade Compatibility Tool] from the [[!DNL Site-Wide Analysis Tool]](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/upgrade-compatibility-tool/use-upgrade-compatibility-tool/integrate-analysis-tool.html) for [Adobe Commerce on cloud infrastructure](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/project/overview.html){target=_blank} projects.